CloudBoost/developers/en/search/basicsearch.md

 ###Exists

 To have a constraint over a search filter where a column cannot be null.
-You can use the `exists` function.
+You can use the <span class="tut-snippet">exists</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="exists">